 What We Work On:

-A major research focus in our laboratory is the construction of DNA-based architectures for applications in biology and materials science.
-Previous methods used only DNA to provide all design features, resulting in DNA-dense structures that are large and rigid.
-We developed a new approach to DNA construction, in which synthetic molecules control and modify DNA self-assembly (Science 2008, Chem.
-Soc.
-Rev. 2011, Nat.
-Rev. Mater.
-2017).
-We applied this strategy to three-dimensional DNA cages and nanotubes.
-We showed the first modular synthesis of prismatic DNA cages with deliberate variation of size and geometry, and controlled size switching with added DNA strands (JACS 2007, ChemComm.
+A major research focus in our laboratory is the construction of 3D DNA-minimal “wireframe” architectures that require far fewer unique DNA sequences than other methodologies.
+Using this approach, we showed the first modular synthesis of prismatic DNA cages with deliberate variation of size and geometry, and controlled size switching with added DNA strands (JACS 2007, ChemComm.
 2011, JACS, 2012).
-We reported DNA cages (Nat.
+We also reported DNA cages (Nat.
 Chem.
 2013) and DNA nanotubes (Nat.
 Chem.
 2015, ACS Nano 2013), where geometry, length (Nat.
 Commun.
-2015) and dynamic character (ACS Nano 2015) could be precisely varied.
+2015) and dynamic character (ACS Nano 2015, ACS Nano 2018) could be precisely varied and controlled.